KRFOSS/kali-docs/virtualization/install-vmware-host/index.md

 #### Missing Packages

 From time to time, things may not go right.
 There could be a number of reasons why VMware may not install.
-The first thing to check would be you have all the necessary packages installed.
+The first thing to check would be you have all the necessary packages installed:

 ```console
 kali@kali:~$ sudo apt install -y build-essential linux-headers-$( uname -r ) vlan libaio1